Olivia Benson: Family

 In season 12, Benson is named the legal guardian of a young boy named Calvin Arliss (Charlie Tahan).
 Calvin's mother, Vivian (Maria Bello), abandons him and flees when Benson's investigation uncovers that Vivian (also a child of rape) may have killed her mother's rapist, Walter Burlock (R. Lee Ermey).
 Vivian names Benson as Calvin's legal guardian.
-Calvin lives with her for awhile, until she finds Vivian and her lover Sara Hoyt (Kat Foster) have relapsed into drug use.
-Sara confesses to murdering Burlock, and is then murdered herself by Calvin's father.
-Vivian revokes Benson's guardianship, and sends Calvin to live with his grandparents in Vermont.
+Calvin lives with her for a while, until she finds Vivian and her lover Sara Hoyt (Kat Foster) have relapsed into drug use.
+Sara confesses to murdering Burlock before she is herself murdered by Calvin's father.
+Vivian revokes Benson's guardianship and sends Calvin to live with his grandparents in Vermont.
 Both Calvin and Benson are devastated by the separation.
 In season 13, she is seen with Calvin and his grandparents during or right before Halloween.

-At the conclusion of the season 15 finale, Benson becomes the court-appointed custodial guardian of Noah Porter, an orphaned baby.
+At the conclusion of the season 15 finale, Benson becomes the court-appointed custodial guardian of Noah Porter, an orphaned baby (twins Bradley and Skyler Dubow).
 The appointment is for a trial period of one year, with the option to apply for legal adoption at the end of that period.
-Although the year is rocky due to Noah's health issues and the demands of her job, Benson grows to love Noah and begins formal adoption proceeedings a year later.
-After taking custody of Noah, Benson learns that Noah's biological father is a pimp and serial rapist named John "Johnny D" Drake (Charles Halford), who trafficked, raped and murdered Noah's mother, Ellie Porter (Emma Greenwell).
-Drake sues for custody as a ploy to get out of prison, imperiling Benson's chances of adopting Noah.
-Benson's problems are solved when Drake is killed during a courtroom shootout, but she still occasionally worries that Noah (played as an older child by Ryan Buggle) has inherited his father's violent tendencies.
+Although the year is rocky due to Noah's health issues and the demands of her job, Benson grows to love Noah and begins formal adoption proceedings a year later.
+After taking custody of Noah, Benson learns that Noah's biological father is a pimp and serial rapist named John "Johnny D" Drake (Charles Halford), who trafficked and raped Noah's mother, Ellie Porter (Emma Greenwell).
+Ellie was later sold to another sex trafficker, Angel Perez (Manny Pérez), who had her killed when she was going testify against him.
+Upon learning of his son, Drake sues for custody as a ploy to get out of prison, imperiling Benson's chances of adopting Noah.
+Benson's problems are solved when Drake is killed during a courtroom shootout, but she still occasionally worries that Noah has inherited his father's violent tendencies.